UK - JPMorgan has created an international index designed to benchmark and trade longevity risk.

-The index forms one part of its overall LifeMetrics platform, which was designed to provide clients with a comprehensive framework to manage longevity risk that included analytics and software to model current exposure and forecast future exposure.
+The index forms one part of JPMorgan's overall LifeMetrics platform, which was designed to provide clients with a comprehensive framework to manage longevity risk that included analytics and software to model current exposure and forecast future exposure.

 The platform is transparent with methodology, algorithms and calculations fully documented and freely available, JPMorgan said.

 The FCA and TPR have announced their joint strategy for tackling the key risks facing pensions in the next decade.
 Victoria Ticha explores the plan and the industry's initial reaction.

 GKN has slammed Melrose for making 'misleading' comments relating to the engineering giant's two UK defined benefit (DB) schemes.

 UK inflation fell to 2.7% in February 2018 from 3% a month earlier, the Office for National Statistics (ONS) has confirmed, a larger decline than analysts expected.